UGLSA/homework-1-Bandit-Game/README.md

 # Homework-1

-Issues faced
+####Learning / Conclusion

-Since I am new to Linux environment I had no knowledge in Linux terminal and its' commands.So at first I have to search the web and get some knowledge in that.
+Since I am new to Linux environment I had no knowledge in Linux terminal and its' commands.
+So it took some time to learn and get some knowledge before starting the game and while playing it.
+While playing the game I have used the referenced  links in the OverTheWire site and used the terminal to learn about commands using "man" and also I searched in the web about some commands and examples of using them to get in to learn and understand more.

+This game gave me an opportunity to experience in Linux commands just playing a game.
+At the end of the day I have gained a lot knowledge insensibly by an interesting way.

 #####level 0